HIGHLIGHTS

 - The phone has a primary 50MP camera that can record up to 4K@30fps.

-What is the price of the Moto G35 in Nepal?
+What is the Price of Motorola Moto G35 in Nepal?

 The Moto G35 stands out from most other phones in its price range.
-It checks all the right boxes: a processor with solid price-to-performance value, a smooth display, a large battery, and a decent camera.
+It checks all the right boxes and more.
+It has a decent processor, a smooth display, a large battery, and the camera setup is not something you see on a budget phone.

 Let’s dive into the detailed specifications to see what the Moto G35 5G really brings to the table.